How School District Boundaries Work on Long Island

 - ZIP code boundaries and school district boundaries often do not align

-As a result, a single ZIP code can contain multiple school districts, and a single school district can span multiple ZIP codes.
+As a result, a single ZIP code can include multiple school districts, and a single school district can extend across multiple ZIP codes and postal place names.

 School Districts Are Separate From Towns and Villages